 With the imminent closure of BBC Television Centre, the Six O'Clock News on 15th March 2013 became the very last BBC programme of all to come from TC7.
 (See a clip at the BBC News website).
 The following Monday all national BBC News output moved to its new home at New Broadcasting House in central London.
 Both the BBC1 bulletins and the BBC News channel use Studio E, placed in the heart of the busy newsroom.
 The 2008 title sequence remained, albeit cut in half, with the remainder of the opening sequence taking viewers on quick tour of the newsroom and Studio E.

 From our YouTube channel, the BBC News opening title sequence from the start of the 70s, followed by some off-screen footage of the rarely seen original Nine O'Clock News title sequence from 1970.
 We also have some clips from late on in the virtual 'cut glass' era of BBC News in 1998, followed by clips from the early days of the radical 'drums and beeps' revamp in May 1999.
+From May 2005 comes the opening of a strike-hit Ten O'Clock News (recorded from BBC News 24).
 Finally, the short-lived second version of the BBC News 'ribbons' title sequence from 2006.

 Text copyright © Robert Williams, images and video copyright © British Broadcasting Corporation